Design and main ideas

 Relative to the early language, some kinds of extensions for it would mainly require reworking and complicating the design closer to the parsing end of the program, while others mainly require reworking the other end which ultimately runs what is produced.
 (When considering creating a more powerful interpreter, it's also worth noting that some basic big limitations in features are necessary for e.g. time durations for scripts to remain pre-calculable, as they ended up being.
 A Turing-complete language would not allow it.)

-Trunk: Experimentation and 2012 ideas
+Trunk: Growth from main 2012 ideas

 Experimenting on in 2011 and beyond, and then looking for potentially useful ideas for programming languages and compilers in 2012–2014 (in part while taking a few basic courses in related things), led to a series of old notes; they contain a list of thoughts on a new possible language, and ideas for possible design elaborations.
 Back then, while studying, I discounted my own early design and language as a starting point for something better, after learning some theory.
 In part, that was because basic standard concepts are usually connected to different-looking syntaxes and designs and implementations, and I couldn't see how what I'd already come up with may correspond to those concepts.
 I vaguely dreamed of different things, and put it all aside for years, until, on my own, gradually bridging that gap in thought roughly a decade later, arriving at a road to working out more in practice.